aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 connecting to external data sources.
 To integrate data, you create tables using table engines.
 With the managed credentials integration enabled, querying the data is easier and quicker since you no longer need connections parameters in each query.
-They are stored and available from in-Aiven credential storage.
+They are stored and available from credential storage in Aiven.

 Managed credentials integration in Aiven for ClickHouse is supported with the following data source types: